 There are many paver colors and options available and several considerations to keep in mind when designing your new space.

 Paver Design Options

-Laying a paved driveway is a great alternative to the traditional poured driveway, but many may be wondering “how do I pick the right color and style?”
+Laying a paved driveway is an excellent alternative to the traditional poured driveway, but you might be wondering how to pick the right color and style.
 There are three main types of paver: natural stone, brick, and concrete.